Unifying attractor and non-attractor models of inflation under a single soft theorem: Introduction

 The purpose of this article is to understand the status of the primordial bispectrum's squeezed limit in its three incarnations (\ref{maldacena-relation}), (\ref{maldacena-relation-violated}) and (\ref{B-obs=0}) under a single framework (as we shall see, this framework is achieved by exploiting the diffeomorphism invariance of canoncial single field inflation).
 In particular, we are interested in the status of (\ref{B-obs=0}) in single field canonical inflation independently of whether the inflationary background is attractor or non-attractor.

-Outstandingly, our approach makes use of time diffeomorphisms (in addition to spatial diffeomorphisms) in order to unify both (\ref{maldacena-relation}) and (\ref{maldacena-relation-violated}) under a single soft theorem (valid as long as the third slow-roll parameter does not experience sudden changes).
+Outstandingly, our approach makes use of time diffeomorphisms (in addition to spatial diffeomorphisms) in order to unify both (\ref{maldacena-relation}) and (\ref{maldacena-relation-violated}) under a single soft theorem (valid as long as the evolution of long wavelength modes remains adiabatic).
 It is well known that time diffeomorphisms break the co-moving gauge chose to study primordial perturbations~\cite{Hinterbichler:2012nm, Assassi:2012zq, Creminelli:2012qr, Hinterbichler:2013dpa} (see also \cite{Hui:2018cag, Lagos:2019rfc}).
-However, as we shall point out, one can perform time diffeomorphisms without breaking the choice of co-moving gauge provided that long wavelength perturbations are renormalized away into the background.
+However, as we shall point out, one can perform time diffeomorphisms without breaking the choice of co-moving gauge provided that long wavelength perturbations are re-absorbed away into the background.

 This article is organized as follows: In Section~\ref{sec:time-diff-FLRW} we analyze the effect of small changes of the time coordinate on the relevant background equations of motion describing single field inflation.
-In Section~\ref{sec:time-diff-perts} we study how this small change of the time coordinate can be understood as a part of a particular class of space-time diffeomorphism that absorbes long wavelength perturbations in the background.
+In Section~\ref{sec:time-diff-perts} we study how this small change of the time coordinate can be understood as a part of a particular class of space-time diffeomorphism that absorbs long wavelength perturbations in the background.
 These results are then used in Section~\ref{sec:modulation} to derive a general expression unifying the results (\ref{maldacena-relation}) and (\ref{maldacena-relation-violated}) into a single soft theorem.
 Then, in Section~\ref{Sec:CFC} we introduce the so called Conformal Fermi Coordinates and re-examine how long-wavelength modes modulate short modes in such a frame.
 This allows us to derive some fairly general expressions for the observable primordial bispectrum's squeezed limit in (\ref{sec:obs-bispectrum}).
 Finally, in Section~\ref{sec:conslusions} we offer some concluding remarks.